Tuesday, 31 March 2020

 Saw this archway in a TV drama sometime in the '80s

 Gosport on the horizon.
-Only visited twice, first time at night, second during the daytime
+Visited twice in '81, first time at night, second during the daytime

 It was either in this newsagent's or a bookshop along to the right (our